sauvc/rulebook/rulebook.md

 - The team fails to obey instructions or warnings issued by the referees.
 - The team has made a false start for three times in the same match.
 - If the team does not abide by the the general restrictions.

-## Safety

-- AUVs should not leak and pollute the pool.
-- AUVs must be designed and manufactured as to pose no danger of any kind to anyone or anything at the venue.
-- AUVs must have a **kill switch** that turns off the vehicle, which is easily accessible to a diver.
-This should be marked bright yellow.
-- The judges may suspend the challenge if weather turns unfavorable.
-- The pool area must be evacuated in case of lightning.

 ## Others